Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \end{theorem}

-We note that RDIO is always feasible because it is a relaxed version of DIO with fewer constraints, and we know from Proposition~\ref{prop:DIOfeas} that DIO is always feasible.
-Based on Theorem~\ref{theorem:RDIO}, to find an imputed feasible set, we can simply find a nominal feasible set and super-impose the known constraints including the tangent halfspace of the sublevel set of $f(\bx;\bc)$ at the preferred solution~$\bx^0$.
+We note that \changemarker{RGIO} is always feasible because it is a relaxed version of \changemarker{GIO} with fewer constraints, and we know from Proposition~\ref{prop:DIOfeas} that \changemarker{GIO} is always feasible.
+Based on Theorem~\ref{theorem:RDIO}, to find an imputed set, we can simply find a nominal feasible set and super-impose the known constraints including the tangent halfspace of the sublevel set of $f(\bx;\bc)$ at the preferred solution~$\bx^0$.